RiseVM/artisandash/replit.md

-# Artisan Tile Sample Tracker
+# Artisan Showroom Dashboard

 ## Overview

-A sample checkout tracking system for Artisan Tile, allowing staff to manage tile sample inventory, customer information, and sample checkouts with due date tracking.
-The application tracks when samples are checked out to customers, monitors overdue items, and manages returns.
+A comprehensive showroom management system for Artisan Tile, allowing staff to manage tile sample inventory, customer information, sample checkouts with due date tracking, and contract management.
+The application tracks when samples are checked out to customers, monitors overdue items, manages returns, and handles contract generation and signing.

 ## User Preferences